OpenGameArt.org: Content licensing

 All content found on Open Game Art is licensed under free licenses.
 The project does not accept content licensed with clauses which prevent commercial reuse or remixing (like the Creative Commons license clauses NC or ND), as these are perceived to restrict users, thus making the content non-free.

 The acceptable licenses currently are: the Creative Commons licenses "CC BY-SA 3.0" and "CC BY 3.0", the license "OGA-BY 3.0", which is based on the "CC BY 3.0" license but removing that license's technical restrictions (i.e. anti-DRM restrictions), the GNU licenses "GPLv2/GPLv3/LGPLv2/LGPLv3" and the Public domain like license "CC0".
 The latter is functionally equivalent to releasing content into the public domain, relinquishing as many rights as possible.
 Content under other highly permissive licenses such as the WTFPL or public domain-like licenses, should be relicensed as CC0 before being uploaded according to the site's FAQ.
 The website also allows co-licensing, that is, the uploading of assets under more than one license, similarly to Wikimedia Commons.

 Content

-Being a repository for free content, much of the site's content is often created using free software such as GIMP, Inkscape, and in particular, Blender.
+Being a repository for free content, much of the site's content is often created using free software such as GIMP, Inkscape, Krita and in particular, Blender.

 Artists from the Warzone 2100, The Battle for Wesnoth and Frogatto projects, amongst others, have contributed assets.
+Portions of the collections of Quaternius and Kenny.nl are also included.

 The site also has a section for articles and tutorials, as well as a discussion forum for its users.